eclipse/kapua/docs/kuraKapuaDocs.md

 785efe9976cf        kapua/kapua-events-broker:latest   "/run-artemis"           About an hour ago   Up About an hour    0.0.0.0:5672->5672/tcp                                                 compose_events-broker_1   410kB (virtual 130MB)
 ```

-6. Kapua can be stopped by executing script:
+6. Kapua can be stopped by executing the script:

 ```
 ./docker-undeploy.sh